juju-solutions/layer-apache-hive/README.md

 ## Usage
-This charm is uses the hadoob base layer and the hdfs interface to pull its dependencies and act as a client to a hadoop namenode:
+This charm is uses the Hadoob base layer and the HDFS interface to pull its dependencies and act as a client to a Hadoop namenode:

 You may manually deploy the recommended environment as follows: